OscarSong2003/ForteStaveUI/README.md

 # Tools used

 The front-end is written in React, and the backend is written in Django.
 Two machine learning libraries are employed: Forte and Stave, which this project is also primarily made for.
-The remote processing is conducted in Forte, and the final rendering is writtne in Stave.
+The remote processing is conducted in Forte, and the final rendering uses Stave's annotation tool.
+The processors are written in Python.

 # General Application Flow
 1) Users will first upload a config yaml file which specifies both the input, output, and intermediary processing components